alexandru-pocovnicu/Module-Data-Groups/Sprint-3/todo-list/01-using_esm_with_nodejs_and_jest.md

 with `.mjs` file extension.

 **Important**:
-- Avoid mixing CommonJS and ESM in the same project unless you know what you're doing.
+- Avoid mixing CommonJS and ESM in the same project.
+At CYF you should only use ESM.

 ## Jest